borud/broker/README.md

 that has no subscribers, nothing will happen and the message is silently discarded.

-Topics are hierarcical and look like filesyste paths and matching is by path prefix.
+Topics are hierarchical and look like filesyste paths and matching is by path prefix.

     /house/bedroom/light